 Starting in 2017, 42 states and many more local governments have passed or proposed new legislation to push employers towards providing equal pay for all of their workers.
 These new laws encompass objectives such as the following:

 - Push equal pay requirements beyond federal law

-- Ban the use of salary history to determine future pay for new hires
+- Ban the use of salary history to determine pay for new hires

 These state and local laws are adding new complexity to complying with equal pay regulations and heighten the potential liability of organizations not providing their workers with equal pay.

-New Jersey, California, Massachusetts, New York, Oregon, and Washington are among the states that have passed laws building on the foundation of the federal EPA to encourage equal pay between men, women and other protected classes, such as minorities and people with disabilities, creating a patchwork of regulatory requirements and penalties challenging employers with facilities in multiple states to keep abreast of the latest initiatives.
+California, Illinois, Colorado, Massachusetts, New Jersey, New York, Oregon, and Washington are among some of the states to pass laws building on the foundation of the federal EPA and require equal pay between men, women and other protected classes, such as minorities and people with disabilities.

 - Regulatory audits and penalties